inet-framework/inet-showcases/mobility/basic/doc/index.rst

-All visualization features of :ned:`MobilityVisualizer` are turned on, and the constraint areas of all mobility modules are set to match the size of the playground.
+All visualization features of :ned:`MobilityVisualizer` are turned on, and the constraint areas of all mobility modules are set to match the size of the scene.
 All nodes will move in the XY plane, so the Z coordinate is always set to 0.

 The model does not need a network configurator module because there is